BLCM/cabinetsorter/README.md

 - Improve download buttons/links - I don't really like how they look at the moment.
 Maybe even use images?
-- Regenerate mod/author pages if the template mtime has changed (the other templated pages will already do that)
 - Handle duplicate mod names; if it's duplicate between BL2 and TPS, I'd propose having the TPS one have a "TPS" prefix, but it's also not out of the realm of possibility that we may have a duplicate